amphibian/reegion_select.ee_addon/README.markdown

 ##Compatibility

-This version of REEgion Select is only compatible with ExpressionEngine 2.1.3 or higher.
-The ExpressionEngine 1.6-compatible version [can be found here](http://github.com/amphibian/pi.reegion_select.ee_addon).
-REEgion Select can also be used as a [Low Variables](http://devot-ee.com/add-ons/low-variables/) var type, and REEgion Select fields are optimized for [Low Search](http://devot-ee.com/add-ons/low-search/) indexing.
+Reegion Select is compatible with ExpressionEngine 3.0.0 and greater, and ExpressionEngine 2.1.3 and greater.
+The ExpressionEngine 1.6-compatible plugin [can be found here](http://github.com/amphibian/pi.reegion_select.ee_addon).

+Reegion Select is fully-compatible with Grid field columns, and can also be used as a [Low Variables](http://devot-ee.com/add-ons/low-variables/) variable type.

+Reegion Select fields are also optimized for [Low Search](http://devot-ee.com/add-ons/low-search/) indexing.